A Personal Message from Dr. Neuwirth:

 We will not solve the healthcare dilemma with our current orientation

 There must be a complete shift in our orientation - a ‘Reframing’ of healthcare - not simply an incremental reengineering of the system, or adding data science and digital technologies to out-dated, misaligned ways of thinking about the problems to be solved.

 We need a market-compatible transformative mindset

 The mindset that every other industry has adopted is a customer-oriented consumer-centric mindset.
 In this transformative mindset, we must also account for the powerful influence and impact of the social determinants of health - on costs, outcomes, and the sustainability of our healthcare system.
 The new entrants into healthcare have this mindset, in spades.
-If we are to remain relevant, competitive and viable, we also must adopt this mindset.
+If we are to remain relevant, competitive, and viable, we also must adopt this mindset.

 We need a reliable and replicable Roadmap

-We need a comprehensive, effective & scale-able roadmap to deliver us out of the dilemma.
-Single ‘silver bullet’ solutions such as payment reform, pricing transparency, process improvement, innovation techniques, or analytic and digital technologies alone, will definitely not do it.
+We need a comprehensive, effective, and scale-able roadmap to deliver us out of the dilemma.
+Single ‘silver bullet’ solutions such as payment reform, pricing transparency, process improvement, innovation techniques, or analytic and digital technologies alone will definitely not do it.

 None of this is a criticism of the dedicated professionals and staff serving within healthcare delivery – trying to hold a flawed and severely limiting system together.
 From my perspective, reframing healthcare will be a lifeline for those that serve within the system as much as for those being served by the system.